Environmental

 27 April - 3 May, 1998.

-Research and Organisation of Workshop Focusing on Livestock and
+Research and Organization of Workshop Focusing on Livestock and

 related to the sustainable development of farming for domestic livestock,